 If you are unable to add someone from the Ads Manager, you can also grant access to an Ad Account from the Facebook Business Manager.
 Obvoiusly, in this case, you have to add the Facebook ad account to the Business Manager first.

-How to add people to Facebook Ad account from Business Manager?
+How to add someone to Facebook Ad account from Business Manager?

-This is how to add people to Facebook Ad Account from Business Manager:
+This is how to add someone to Facebook Ad Account from Business Manager:

 - Open the Facebook Business Manager account.

 - Select ‘Business Settings’ from the hamburger menu.

 - Click on ‘Users’ then ‘People’ on the left column.

 - Enter the email address of the person.

 - Toggle the Employee access on and click on ‘Next’

 - Select ‘Ad Accounts’ as the ‘Asset type’.